Kong/kong/README.md

 - **CLI**: Control your Kong cluster from the command line just like Neo in The Matrix.
 - **REST API**: Kong can be operated with its RESTful API for maximum flexibility.
 - **Geo-Replicated**: Configs are always up-to-date across different regions.
+- **Failure Detection & Recovery**: Kong is unaffected if one of your Cassandra nodes goes down.
+- **Cluster Awarness**: All Kongs auto-join the cluster keeping config updated across nodes.
 - **Scalability**: Distributed by nature, Kong scales horizontally simply by adding nodes.
 - **Performance**: Kong handles load with ease by scaling and using NGINX at the core.
 - **Plugins**: Extendable architecture for adding functionality to Kong and APIs.